Minimalism, Rethinking Ways To Satisfy Your Needs

 With that said most of the things we consider necessities are just conveniences and want we pay a premium for in more ways than one.

 The sobering fact is true necessities never change and constant through all walks of life.
 Anyone living on a tight budget can attest to that.
 I often hear people speaking fondly of times when they did not have much and lived on a tight budget.
 They were often happier.

 Life is more pleasant the more simple it is.
 Give it a try.
 Spend some time living to just satisfy your needs.
 When you shop for things try shopping for the most simple.

 Create simple meal plans.
-Essentially eat the same meals everyday and the stress of figuring out what to eat everyday in eliminated.
+Essentially eat the same meals every day and the stress of figuring out what to eat every day is eliminated.